Rising-Stars-by-Sunshine/ECON211_FinalProject_Yian/Code/README.md

 ## Description

 This section is the detailed data query (and preprocessing) process.
-In the preprocessing part, a pseudo-code for the process in Latex Table format is provided.

 ## Data Query